A number of food truck festivals take place in Metro Vancouver each year including in Coquitlam, Maple Ridge, New Westminster and other places.

 In addition to all the many general festivals in the region that happen to have food trucks at their events, there are festivals whose primary focus is the food vendors themselves.

-In years when there isn’t COVID-19, most Lower Mainland food truck festivals feature free admission, some form of live entertainment and dozens of food truck vendors, not to mention tons of tasty things to eat and sometimes even beer.
+Most Lower Mainland food truck festivals feature free admission, some form of live entertainment and many food truck vendors, not to mention tons of tasty things to eat and sometimes even beer.

 Greater Vancouver Food Truck Festival Events

-Formerly called the Fraser Valley Food Truck Festival, the Greater Vancouver Food Truck Festival also hosts a number of other medium-sized food truck events at various times of the year.
+Formerly called the Fraser Valley Food Truck Festival, the Greater Vancouver Food Truck Festival hosts a number of medium-sized food truck events at various times of the year.

-- Cloverdale – on April 8th to 10th at the Cloverdale Fairgrounds in Surrey.
+- Food Truck Wars – on April 11th to 13th at the Cloverdale Fairgrounds.

 See the Greater Vancouver Food Truck Festival website for details about upcoming events.